traumverloren/haute-codeture/haute-codeture.md

 * Durability
 * Wifi connectivity

-^Must be as discrete as possible in my clothing
+^Must be as discrete/small as possible in my clothing

 ---